"Both the award-winning Steep Hill and The Strait have a great selection of independent boutiques, shops and eateries to enjoy"

-There is a Walk and Ride electric bus service that runs every 20 minutes, linking The Cathedral Quarter to the High Street, but it does not go down Steep Hill.
+There is a Walk and Ride electric bus service that runs every 20 minutes, linking The Cathedral Quarter to the High Street, but it does not go down the pedestrianised Steep Hill.

-The Strait is another quaint street, very narrow and cobbled, with fantastic glimpses of Lincoln Cathedral towering high above.
+The Strait is another quaint, narrow, cobbled street, with fantastic glimpses of Lincoln Cathedral towering high above.

-Independent shops, cafes, an excellent Indian restaurant, and a continental-style bar selling over 150 different beers, all line this lovely little road.
+Independent shops, cafes, restaurants, pubs and bars all line this lovely little road.

 There is a traditional sweet shop, full of old-fashioned jars of delicious sweets that will take you back to your childhood!

-The Cheese Society, Lincoln’s award winning cafe, has just opened up a fantastic cheese shop selling a wide variety of cheeses as well as locally produced food.
+The Cheese Society, Lincoln’s award winning café, have a fantastic shop just off The Strait, selling a wide variety of cheeses as well as locally-produced food.

-The Jew’s House, which is one of the oldest town houses in England, is home to one of Lincoln’s best restaurant, as well an an antiquarian bookseller.
+The Jew’s House, which is one of the oldest town houses in England, is home to one of Lincoln’s best restaurants, as well an an antiquarian bookseller.

-Opening out from The Strait is Lincoln’s High Street.
+Opening out from The Strait is Lincoln’s lively High Street.

 There are some beautiful gifts and artwork available based around the iconic Steep Hill, such as these…